-Aside from being the First Lady of Missouri, Sheena Chestnut Greitens works as an Assistant Professor of Political Science at the University of Missouri, a position that she has held since January 2015.
+The former First Lady of Missouri Sheena Chestnut Greitens works as an Assistant Professor of Political Science at the University of Missouri, a position that she has held since January 2015.

 She grew up in Washington State and was the oldest of four children.
 Her mom, Dr. Janet Chestnut, is an oncologist for Group Health Cooperative in Spokane, Washington.
 Her dad, Dr. Tim Chestnut, works as a pulmonary, sleep medicine, and critical-care physician.